zhanrnl/cs229-project/proposal.md

 - http://ismir2012.ismir.net/event/papers/553-ismir-2012.pdf

-We'll start with some features (such as things related to the Mel-frequency cepstrum) inspired from the paper and if those do not prove fruitful, we will experiment further.
+We'll start with some features (such as things related to the Mel-frequency cepstrum) inspired from the papers and if those do not prove fruitful, we will experiment further.

 We think it'd be most interesting to try unsupervised learning, especially on